In 2017 our international conference was in Auckland, New Zealand in partnership with the ACDA, New Zealand Community Development Association.

-IACD’s lead regional partner in Oceania is the Aotearoa/New Zealand Community Development Association, with which we have collaborated on establishing the Global Community Development Exchange GCDEX and the 2017 international community development conference in Auckland.
+Together with the Aotearoa/New Zealand Community Development Association we have collaborated on establishing the Global Community Development Exchange GCDEX.
+See the GCDEX pages of this website.

-We have information exchanges with the Australian Community Workers Association and the ABCD (Asset Based Community Development) regional network and have many members in Australia.
+We have also developed closer links with the Australian Community Workers Association and the ABCD (Asset Based Community Development) regional network and have many members in Australia.

 Other networks we have links with in Australia include:

 Various relationships have been forged between IACD members who have similar geographical or work alignments.
 Many of these relationships do not have documented outcomes as they are merely connecting members up with each other although, an increase in many of their Facebook interactions have been noticed.

 |Multiple opportunities to co-badge work with the Insititute are being explored; trainings, workshops, gatherings, fellowships etc

 |Red Cross Australia

 |Initial meeting has been held in Sydney, Australia to explore the opportunity to harvest (gather) the community development arm of Red Cross’ story as they explore how to shift from a charity model to a strengths-based, bottom-up department